 4.2.1.
-Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table JDA-7, except units with locked runner blades (non-adjustable) are in Table JDA-7-A.
+Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table JDA-7, except units with locked runner blades (non-adjustable) are in Table JDA-7-A. Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C), as summarized below.

-4.2.2.
-In-Season (April 1–October 31).
-As defined in the BPA Load Shaping Guidelines (Appendix C), all units will be operated within ±1% of peak turbine efficiency (1% range) to maximize survival of juvenile fish that pass through the turbines.